What are the Signs of Oligospermia?

 Understanding Oligospermia

-Before we dive into its signs, let’s grasp what oligospermia entails.
-Oligospermia refers to a low sperm count, typically defined as having fewer than 15 million sperm per milliliter of semen.
-While it only takes one sperm to fertilize an egg, a lower sperm count can diminish the chances of conception.
+Before we get into its symptoms, let’s understand what oligospermia actually means.
+Oligospermia (low sperm count, defined as fewer than 15 million sperm per milliliter of semen) Though it only takes a lone sperm to fertilize an egg, a lower sperm count can decrease the likelihood of conception.

 Symptoms to Look Out For